Pownal, Maine

 Pownal is a town in Cumberland County, Maine, United States.
+Pownal was included in the Lewiston-Auburn, Maine metropolitan New England city and town area.
 The population was 1,566 at the 2020 census.
 It is part of the Portland–South Portland–Biddeford, Maine Metropolitan Statistical Area.
 Pownal is home to Bradbury Mountain State Park.

 History

 Originally the northwest portion of Freeport, it was first settled in 1680.
 The town was set off and incorporated by the Massachusetts General Court on March 3, 1808, named in honor of former Governor Thomas Pownall, who had died three years before.
 It swapped land with the town of North Yarmouth in 1813 and 1816.
 With an undulating surface of generally productive soil, agriculture became the principal occupation.
 By 1859, when the population was 1,074, other industries included a gristmill and a carriage factory.

 Pownal was chosen by author Stephen King as the hometown of schoolteacher Johnny Smith, protagonist of his 1979 novel The Dead Zone, and of Ray Garraty, protagonist of his 1979 novel The Long Walk.
 King grew up in neighboring Durham.